nymur-rahman-nyar/cisco-packet-tracer-network-lab/lab-1/description.md

 - used `enable` to go to priviledge mode
 - used `configure terminal` to go to the configuration of the device (in this case i chose a router)
 - `Ctrl + Shift + 6` used to abort lookup (accidently ls)
-- `configure terminal` used command to configure the router
+- `configure terminal` used command to configure the router (global config mode)
 - `Router(config)#ip host server1 1.1.1.1`
 - `Router(config)#ip host server2 2.2.2.2`